-The MIFARE Ultralight EV1 is succeeding the MIFARE Ultralight ticketing IC and is fully functional backward compatibility compatible.
-Its enhanced feature and command set enable more efficient implementations and offer more flexibility in system designs.
+The MIFARE Ultralight EV1 is succeeding the MIFARE Ultralight ticketing IC and is fully functional backward compatible.
+Its enhanced feature and command set enables more efficient implementations and offers more flexibility in system designs.

 The mechanical and electrical specifications of MIFARE Ultralight EV1 are tailored to meet the requirements of inlay and paper ticket manufacturers.

 In a MIFARE® system, the MF0ULx1 is connected to a coil with a few turns.
 The MF0ULx1 fits the TFC.0 (Edmondson) and TFC.1 (ISO) ticket formats.

 The MF0ULx1 chip, which features a 17 pF on-chip resonance capacitor, supports both TFC.1 and TFC.0 ticket formats.